zxynj/zxynj-personal-website/content/post/explain_lightgbm_algorithm_from_source_code_and_api_parameters_wb.md

 ## Exclusive Feature Bundling (EFB)

-Common dimention reduction methods such as principle component analysis or projection pursuit assume features to contain redundent information.
+Common dimension reduction methods such as principle component analysis or projection pursuit assume features to contain redundant information.
 This might not be true in practice.
-High dimensional data are usually very sparse, lightgbm use EFB not to filter out the redundent information but to combine some not so mutually exclusive sparse feature in order to acchieve dimension reduction.
+High dimensional data are usually very sparse, lightgbm use EFB not to filter out the redundant information but to combine some not so mutually exclusive sparse feature in order to acchieve dimension reduction.

 We say two features are mutually exclusive when either one takes a nonzero value A, the other is never A. Therefore, two features are very likely to be mutually exclusive when they rarely take nonzero values simultaneously.
 In another word, if both two features only have a small number of nonzero values (low conflict counts), then they should be combined together.
 EFB does not simply combine these two features by summing up their values.
 It shifts the value of the second feature by the range of the first feature before making the summation.
 For example, say our first feature has a range of [0,10] and its first observation is 5.
 Our second feature has a range of [0,20] and its first observation is 15.
 Then the first observation of the combined feature is 5 + (10 + 15) = 30.
 This way the distribution of the individual feature pertains to the combined feature to a certain degree.